mikemarsian/serially/README.md

 Refunding invoice 15
 ```

-In addition to instance methods, you can pass blocks to task definitions as callbacks, and you can mix them in your class definition:
+In addition to instance methods, you can pass blocks as callbacks to your class, and you can mix both syntaxes in your class:

 ```ruby
 class Invoice < ActiveRecord::Base